 Healthy Breakfast Cookies

-Breakfast on the trail can be one of the most difficult meals to plan, especially if you’re traveling with a group.
-Try making On-the-go Breakfast cookies at home and bringing them for a trail breakfast.
-While you break down camp you will be able to eat a healthy meal without having to worry about cooking and cleaning.
-Unlike many energy bars, these cookies are very low in sugar and have slow burning ingredients that will give you a constant stream of energy.
-Start your day off with a freshly baked treat with Trail Breakfast Cookies!
+Breakfast on the trail can be one of the most difficult meals to plan, especially when traveling with a group.
+Try making On-the-go breakfast cookies at home and pack them for a healthy trail breakfast.
+Unlike many energy bars, these cookies are very low in sugar and have slow burning ingredients that provide a constant stream of energy.
+Start your day off right with trail breakfast cookies!